cxworkshops/cxworkshops.github.io/lab3_sca/index.md

 # Lab 3: 3rd Party Code Analysis
 In this lab, we will explore some examples of Software Composition Analysis (SCA) vulnerabilities, and how to remediate them.

+{: .important-title }
-## Prerequisites
+> Prerequisites
+>
-We will be using our __totallysecureapp__ project, which is available at https://github.com/cxworkshops/totallysecureapp.
+> We will be using our __totallysecureapp__ project, which is available at https://github.com/cxworkshops/totallysecureapp.
 If you have not already done so, clone the project to your local machine, as defined in [Lab 1](../lab1_setup/).

 ## Introduction